-The Search Keywords panel in Analytics shows which search terms drive traffic to your site from search engines.
+The Search keywords panel in Squarespace analytics shows which search terms drive traffic to your site from search engines.
 This data helps you understand what people look for when they find your site, so you can focus your content on the search terms people use.

 - Click the date range drop-down menu at the top of the panel to filter results by time frame.
 Data is available starting from January 2014.

 Note: In the Squarespace app, search keyword data is only available in the Android app and only for Google search.
 Tap Analytics, then tap Google search keywords.